Spectral Expansion Series with Parenthesis for the Nonself-adjoint Periodic Differential Operators: Spectral Expansion for Even Order

 \section{Spectral Expansion for Even Order}

-The case $n=2\mu$ is more complicated than the case $n=2\mu-1$ due to the following.
-By Proposition 3, in the case of odd order the number of the spectral singularities is finite and the operator $L$ has no spectral singularity at infinity that easify the investigations.
-In the big contrary of the odd order case, in the case of even order we meet with the both complexities:
+The case $n=2\mu$ is more complicated than the case $n=2\mu+1$ due to the following.
+In the case of odd order the numbers of ESS and SQ are finite and the operator $L$ has no ESS at infinity that easify the investigations (see Proposition 3$(c)$).
+In the big contrary of the odd order case, in the case of even order we, in general, meet with the both complexities: